nomics-crypto/nomics-platform/doc/exchange-integration-specification.md

 * The number of trades returned is up to the exchange's implementation.
 * Returning an empty array signifies there are no newer trades than the given `since` ID.

+## `/orders` - Historical Orders

+**In development**

+The `/orders` endpoint returns orders historically for a given market.
+It allows Nomics to ingest all orders (filled, cancelled, and open) for all time.

+This endpoint is currently in development.
+If you are interested in integrating your orders will us, please [contact us](https://p.nomics.com/contact/).

+## `/orders/snapshot` - Current Order Book Snapshot

+**If you implement `/orders` you do not need to implement `/orders/snapshot`.**

+The `/orders/snapshot` endpoint returns the current order book for a given market.
+It allows Nomics to get a simple snapshot of open orders.

+### Parameters

+* `market` **Required** A market ID from the `/markets` endpoint

+### Response

+JSON array of all orders that are currently open for the provided market, with the following properties:

+## `/candles` - Ticker or OHLCV Candle

+**If you implement `/trades` you do not need to implement `/candles`.**

+The `/candles` endpoint returns open, high, low, close, and volume data for a given market in a 24 hour period.
+It allows Nomics to get a 24 hour picture of a market, as well as a high level historical view when available.

+It is designed to be compatible with 24 hour tickers present on many exchanges as well as candle data present on some exchanges.

+**We highly recommend implementing the `/trades` endpoint instead of the `/candles` endpoint.** The `/candles` endpoint should be used as a last resort if implementing `/trades` is not possible.